24 Jul Fish Town: Craig, Montana

 Mike Kuhnert guides here.
 His business card reads “Evolution Fly Fishing” and sports an image of an ape evolving into a prehistoric man and then a fly fisherman.
 Sunburned, slender and engaging, he’s been at it for eight years, arriving in Craig via San Francisco and Minnesota.
 “I stumbled onto a premier engineering program at Montana State when I was 19 and made it to my senior year.
 Dropped out and came here.
 I can do this year ‘round, and in the off-season this whole river is my playground.
 We’ll go out just as long as it’s not 30 below.”

 His Suburban is always hooked up to his embattled Adipose drift boat, where he’s attached chunks of old carpet adjacent to the seats that hold hundreds of flies of all patterns.
+Sometimes when you don’t feel good you may want to cheer up.
+What’s the best way to gain some confidence you may ask.
+It’s the feeling of winning!
+We have found an amazing casino review site which has the top online games.
+Click over here to seel them all.
 No tackle box needed here.
 Same as others here, he hires out with local outfitters, freelances, trolls for clients like cabbies in search of fares.
 Hooked fish equal tips.
 Truth is, guiding is de rigueur on these waters.

 Sure, wade-fishing locals from Great Falls and the surrounding area know the waters and have success, but these fish are finicky.
 There is lots of science here.
 No dumb-luck fishing allowed among the faithful fly-throwing crowd.
 There’s weather, tackle (lots of it), topography, light and shadows, skill (lots of it, again) and bugs … bazillions of ‘em.
 The rich nutrients of the cold tailwaters issuing forth from the bottom of Holter Dam create a smorgasbord of feed for fussy fish.
 Midge, mayflies and caddis hatches litter the surface, making everything about the size, shape and presentation such a champagne art here.
 “Boat” a trout here and you’ve been judged by a strong critic.
 They’ve seen every pretender and presentation.